 The first round of FoodIQ data was collected in September 2018.
-FoodIQ data will continue to be collected every three months, allowing CGFAR to track food-related concerns and behaviour across the seasons.
+The survey was conducted quarterly until September 2019, changing to twice-yearly data collection from June 2020.
+This periodical data collection allows CGFAR to track food-related concerns and behaviour across the seasons.

 Each time, we ask around 1000 Australian food shoppers about their:

 - Household food expenditure

 - Personal food consumption

 - Changes to meat/protein consumption patterns and reasons for change

 - Food choice drivers

 - Concerns about various food issues including food safety and novel production methods